psons/tlog/docs/programmer doc.md

-The domain object model is being created in endeavor.py to support representing Endeavors, Tasks, and Stories in an encodng agnostic way.
+The domain object model is being created in endeavor.py to support representing Endeavors, Tasks, and Stories in an encoding agnostic way.

-The json encoding and decoding of things in endeavor.py does not know the semantic meaning of things, an simplu uses the attribute names and structure of python types returned by endeavor.Endeavor.get_encodable().
+The json encoding and decoding of things in endeavor.py does not know the semantic meaning of things, and simply uses the attribute names and structure of python types returned by endeavor.Endeavor.get_encodable().